cshadd/fetch-bot/README.md

 ## Deployment

 ### Recommended Deployment
-``./bin/StartFetchBot.sh`` is the launcher that you use to deploy the application and run it. ``/var/www/html/FetchBot/`` is the server that you can access at [http://127.0.0.1/FetchBot].
+``./bin/StartFetchBot.sh`` (Bash) is the launcher that you use to deploy the application and run it. ``/var/www/html/FetchBot/`` is the server that you can access at [http://localhost/FetchBot].
+You may need to disable the cache temporarily if you are going off your localhost.

 ### Visual Studio Deployment (Optional)
 You may use Visual Studio 2017 or higher as an editor. ``fetch-bot.sln`` is the solution file.